jbuechner/cascade/readme.md

 `Get` checks whether the dictionary is not null.
 If it is not null, it checks if it contains an entry with the given key and returns the value.

 #Documentation
-You can find a technical documentation of the extension methods in the https://github.com/jbuechner/cascade/wiki[wiki].
+You can find a technical documentation of the extension methods in the [wiki](https://github.com/jbuechner/cascade/wiki).

 #License
-Cascade is licensed under the https://github.com/jbuechner/cascade/wiki/License[Apache License 2.0].
+Cascade is licensed under the [Apache License 2.0](https://github.com/jbuechner/cascade/wiki/License).
 Feel free to distribute and modify sources and binaries.